 Another example not yet mentioned would be your organization skills.
 Keeping clear and systematic digital or hard copy files, notes, or even just office space demonstrates how organized you are.
 This is important when you are the only one you can rely on to locate important work items.

-Employers are starting to realize that the ability to telecommute is a skill in and of itself.
+Employers are starting to realize that the ability to telecommute is a skill in and of itself, even for supervisor resumes.
 Not everyone is qualified to work from a remote location, so showcasing a track record of success with these skills on your resume for online jobs boosts employment prospects for remote positions.

 Avoid Personal Information